Crossposting: Crossposting in Usenet

 Crossposting is usually practiced when material is relevant and of interest to the readers of more than one newsgroup.
 However, sometimes it is used maliciously to begin a thread between newsgroups whose readers are likely to have violently differing opinions, in the hope of provoking a conflict.
 This is a form of trolling.

 Crossposting to more than a small number of newsgroups is likely to be counterproductive.
 A commonly suggested limit is three newsgroups.

 Some NNTP servers drop posts which are crossposted to more than a set number of newsgroups, especially if no "Followup-To:" line exists.

+Crossposting on Reddit

+On Reddit, users may crosspost from one subreddit to another, as long as they are a member of the target subreddit and it allows crossposting.
+A crosspost includes an embed of the original post, but also has its own score and comments section.